lindsaykwardell/lindsaykwardell/src/content/posts/2020-05-26-intro-to-http-wrapper.md

 ```

-Pretty straightforward, then.
-Although this method of writing an API is probably not the most ideal.
-Lots of if-statements means you probably aren't scaling your server very much.
-If you need to build a larger application, this can become unwieldy very quickly.
+Pretty straightforward.
+However, this method of writing an API could get pretty verbose: multiple if-statements, no simple solution to break out different endpoints into their own scope or module, and no clear way to scale your application as your routes grow.
+A large application could become unwieldy pretty fast using this format to write your API.

 There are already a lot of libraries out there for managing routes (Oak and Drash come to mind).
 From what I can tell, though, these libraries wrap the default `ServerRequest` object in their own formats, making them incompatible with other built-in methods (like web sockets).
 I really love how simple it is to get started, there must be a way to just wrap the default `listenAndServe` and `ServerRequest` objects in a router-based solution.